 The rainfall generator was used to simulate rainfall for the weather radar subpixel scale, i.e. in a finer spatial resolution than can be estimated using the MeteoSwiss radar.
-The rainfall data required for a complete validation of the rainfall generator for this resolution can be obtained from a dense rain-gauge network (for networks examples see Muthusamy et al., 2016; Peleg et al., 2013) but such a network is not available for our region.
-Therefore some assumptions need to be made.
-Two of those assumptions should be discussed in the light of missing information for the subpixel scale: (i) the rain fields are simulated following a lognormal distribution.
+The rainfall data required for a complete validation of the rainfall generator for this resolution can be obtained from a dense rain-gauge network (for networks examples see Muthusamy et al., 2016; Peleg et al., 2013) but such a network is not available for our in the analyzed region.
+Therefore some assumptions need to be were

+- 20 made.
+Two of those assumptions should be are discussed in the light of missing information for the subpixel scale: (i) the rain fields are simulated following a lognormal distribution.
 We assume that the non-zero part of the subpixel spatial rainfall distribution follows the observed lognormal distribution that is recorded by the weather radar for this region (as in Paschalis et al., 2014; Peleg et al., 2016).
-Choosing a different spatial rainfall distribution to follow will significantly affects the results of the extreme rainfall distribution; (ii) we assume that same occurrence and intensity statistics are applied for each of the grid cells equally, i.e. no filter is applied for the spatial rainfall occurrence or intensity.
+Choosing a A different spatial rainfall distribution to follow-will significantly affects the results of the extreme rainfall distribution; (ii) we assume that same-occurrence and intensity statistics are applied equal for each of - 25 the grid cellsequally, i.e. no filter spatial correlation is applied for the spatial rainfall occurrence or intensity.
 That means that no orographic, distance from the lake or urban micro-climate effects are considered.
-Provided they are known these effects can be included.
+Provided they are known these effects can be included. not considered.
 No automatic calibration process exists for STREAP.
-The model requires not only high-resolution rainfall data but also an expert user for the calibration process, as modifications for the calibration procedure (e.g. for this study, scaling for higher spatial resolution) are needed in order to tailor STREAP for a given location.
+The model requires not only high-resolution rainfall data but also an expert user for the calibration process, as modifications for to the calibration procedure (e.g. for this study, scaling for scaling at higher spatial resolution) are needed in order to tailor STREAP for a given location. to a given - 30 application.